Patterns of Geodesics, Shearing, and Anosov Representations of the Modular Group: The Prism Representations

 We call two prism pairs $(\Pi_1,p_1)$ and $(\Pi_2,p_2)$ {\it equivalent\/} if there is an isometry of $X$ which maps the first pair to the second and respects the imposed cyclic orders.
-We let $\cal B$ denote the space of equivalence classes of prism pairs.
-We have a map ${\cal B\/} \to {\cal R\/}$.
+We let $\cal A$ denote the space of equivalence classes of prism pairs.
+We have a map ${\cal A\/} \to {\cal R\/}$.
 Here ${\cal R\/} \cong \R^3-\{(0,0,0)\}$ is the big representation space we considered in the previous chapter.
 We call a prism pair $(\Pi,p)$ {\it neutral\/} if $p$ lies on an inflection line of $\Pi$.
 We proved in [{\bf S1\/}] that every neutral prism pair gives rise to a Pappus representation of the modular group and conversely that every Pappus representation of the modular group arises this way.
 Also see \S \ref{inflectionproof}.

-We let ${\cal P\/} \subset {\cal B\/}$ denote the set of neutral prism pairs.
-Our results in the next chapter will show that the map $\rho: {\cal B\/} \to {\cal R\/}$ is one-to-one on $\cal P$ and two-to-one on ${\cal B\/}-{\cal P\/}$.
+We let ${\cal P\/} \subset {\cal A\/}$ denote the set of neutral prism pairs.
+Our results in the next chapter will show that the map $\rho: {\cal A\/} \to {\cal R\/}$ is one-to-one on $\cal P$ and two-to-one on ${\cal A\/}-{\cal P\/}$.
 This result generalizes the folding phenomenon we discussed in \S 2 in the hyperbolic setting.